Elliptic-curve cryptography: Application to cryptography

 Public-key cryptography is based on the intractability of certain mathematical problems.
 Early public-key systems, such as RSA's 1983 patent, based their security on the assumption that it is difficult to factor a large integer composed of two or more large prime factors which are far apart.
-For later elliptic-curve-based protocols, the base assumption is that finding the discrete logarithm of a random elliptic curve element with respect to a publicly known base point is infeasible (the computational Diffie–Hellman assumption): this is the "elliptic curve discrete logarithm problem" (ECDLP).
-The security of elliptic curve cryptography depends on the ability to compute a point multiplication and the inability to compute the multiplicand given the original point and product point.
-The size of the elliptic curve, measured by the total number of discrete integer pairs satisfying the curve equation, determines the difficulty of the problem.
+For elliptic-curve protocols, a central hardness assumption is the elliptic curve discrete logarithm problem (ECDLP): given a public base point $P$ and another point $Q=kP$, it should be infeasible to recover $k$.
+Key-agreement protocols such as ECDH rely on related Diffie–Hellman assumptions, such as the difficulty of computing $abP$ from $P$, $aP$, and $bP$.
+The security of elliptic curve cryptography depends on the ability to compute point multiplication efficiently and the apparent inability to reverse it for properly chosen curves and key sizes.
+The size and structure of the curve group, rather than only the total number of coordinate pairs satisfying the curve equation, determine the difficulty of the problem.

 The primary benefit promised by elliptic curve cryptography over alternatives such as RSA is a smaller key size, reducing storage and transmission requirements.
 For example, a 256-bit elliptic curve public key should provide comparable security to a 3072-bit RSA public key.

 Cryptographic schemes

-Several discrete logarithm-based protocols have been adapted to elliptic curves, replacing the group $(\mathbb{Z}_{p})^\times$ with an elliptic curve:
+Several discrete logarithm-based protocols have been adapted to elliptic curves, replacing the group $(\mathbb{Z}_{p})^\times$ with an elliptic-curve group: